Part 3 of our Cooling Plan Series is all about

-Part 3 of our Cooling Plan Series is all about YOU In order to be able to talk about the multitude of risk factors with regards to the heat.
-We are breaking them up into three blog entries covering your personal risk factors, environmental risk factors, and risk factors which you control.
+Part 3 of our Cooling Plan Series is all about YOU!
+To be able to talk about the multitude of risk factors of the heat, we are breaking them up into three blog entries covering your personal risk factors, environmental risk factors, and risk factors that you control.
 Today, we will discuss personal risk factors for heat stress to help you make better decisions in your cooling plan.
-Depending upon how many of the proverbial boxes you check off you may want to consider lowering the temperature threshold for when a cooling plan is implemented or making a plan that incorporates more items to help you stay cool.
+Depending upon how many of the proverbial boxes you check off, you may want to consider lowering the temperature threshold for when a cooling plan is implemented, or making a plan that incorporates more items to help you stay cool.

 Age is a major and misunderstood factor in heat sensitivity.
-There are two groups that are at increased risk of heat related illness: the very young, and older adults.
+Two groups are at increased risk of heat-related illness: the very young and older adults.

 There are very clear physiological reasons for higher risk within these two groups.
 Let’s start by talking about the youngest among us.